Austin Wallace — Data Engineer

 My workflow

-When I encounter a bug or feature (problem from here on) that is complex enough that I’m not confident that CLI can one-shot it, I will begin this workflow.
+When I encounter a bug or feature that is complex enough that I’m not confident that CLI can one-shot it, I will begin this workflow.

 If a model has the right direction to go in, it’s very good about going in that direction.
 It’s like the “digging for diamonds and turning back when you are so close” meme, except the Agent’s tunnel is on a slight angle, just misses the diamond deposit, and it keeps going for a long time without lifting its head up and thinking about another approach.